olaf9723dev/wwmalls_main/wp-content/plugins/so-widgets-bundle/readme.txt

 - **Icon** Display a customizable icon with color, size, alignment, and optional link settings.
 - **Image** Add a responsive image with custom dimensions, positioning, caption, link, and styling options.
 - **Image Grid** Showcase images in a responsive grid layout with custom size, spacing, alignment, and captions.
+- **Image Slider** Create a responsive slider with customizable image and video frames, navigation, and appearance settings.
 - **Layout Slider** Design responsive slider frames with unique layouts, backgrounds, and content built with Page Builder.
 - **Lottie Player** Bring your content to life using interactive Lottie animations with personalized settings and links.
 - **Post Carousel** Display blog posts or custom post types in a responsive, customizable carousel layout.
 - **Price Table** Display pricing plans in a professional table format with custom columns, features, and design.
+- **Recent Posts** Drive traffic to your latest content with a visually appealing, fully customizable recent posts showcase.
 - **Simple Masonry Layout** Display images in an attractive masonry grid with adjustable columns, gutters, and optional captions.
-- **Image Slider** Create a responsive slider with customizable image and video frames, navigation, and appearance settings.
 - **Social Media Buttons** Add social media buttons to your site with personalized icons, colors, and design settings.
 - **Tabs** Create tabbed content panels with customizable titles, content, initial tab, and design settings.
 - **Taxonomy** Automatically display the taxonomies of the current post with customizable labels, colors, and link settings.